cylc/cylc-doc/src/7-to-8/major-changes/cli.rst

    task.cycle
    cycle/task

-At Cylc 8 we have removed the former and extended the latter to provide a unique identifier for all workflows, cycles, tasks and jobs using a standardised format:
+In Cylc 8 the former is now deprecated, and the latter has been extended to provide a unique identifier for all workflows, cycles, tasks and jobs using a standardised format:

 .. code-block:: none